 - Press the trigger and start spraying, release the trigger to stop spraying

 Once you are down spraying your chemicals empty, clean, and drain your sprayer.
 Always dispose of the unused mix based on the chemical manufactures recommendations.
 Refer to your owner’s manual on how to correctly clean your sprayer, wand, and nozzles after each use.

 One thing to note is that unless you are spraying very large areas, a single battery charge should power your sprayer for the entire spraying session.

 Sprayer Operation Tips and Tricks

-Using a battery powered garden sprayer is just like using any other type of electric tool, you learn the tool as you use and you pick up some ideas of what to do and what not to do with your garden sprayer.
+Using a battery-powered sprayer is just like using any other type of electric tool, you learn the tool as you use it and you pick up some ideas of what to do and what not to do with your garden sprayer.
 Here are a few tips and tricks I have learned using my battery powered garden sprayer